amaranth-lang/rfcs/text/0049-soc-gpio-peripheral.md

 - Implement a pin multiplexer peripheral, that can be composed with this one to allow reusing other pins of a SoC as GPIOs.
 - Add support for interrupts.

+## Acknowledgements

+@whitequark and @tpwrules provided valuable feedback while this RFC was being drafted.